Vientiane, Laos: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A, B, C, E and F. Be sure to pick the correct type.
-The majority of adapters available online are just plug changers and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most locations.
+A plug adapter that supports outlet types A, B, C, E and F. Take care to pick the necessary kind.
+The majority of adapters on sale are just plugs and require your electronics to change the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most areas.

 If you see a temple, such as Chinese Temple, wear:

-If you visit the Kaysone Phomvihane Museum, wear museum-appropriate clothing and take:
+If you go to the Kaysone Phomvihane Museum, wear museum-appropriate clothing and take:

 March

-If you vacation in Vientiane during March, you might notice that it can be very hot, extremely hazy and dry with little rain.
+If you vacation in Vientiane during March, you might see that it is extremely hot, extremely hazy and dry with little rain.
 Temperatures tend to hover around the low 80s F (low 30s C) during the day, while at night they can dip into the low 70s F (low 20s C).
 Humidity is generally between 40 and 50% during the day.

 What to wear/what to pack: